Societal and cultural aspects of autism: Difficulties in relationships

 The intense focus and tendency to work things out logically often grants people with AS a high level of ability in their field of interest.
 When these special interests coincide with a materially or socially useful task, the person with AS can lead a profitable career and a fulfilled life.
 The child obsessed with a specific area may succeed in employment related to that area.

-According to Elizabeth Fein, the dynamic of role-playing games is especially positive and attractive to people on the autism spectrum.
+According to Elizabeth Fein, the dynamic of role-playing games is especially positive and attractive to autistic people.
 The social information exchanged in these games is explicit, top-down and systematic, and the games follow a set of shared abstract rules.
 Baez and Rattazzi showed that interpreting the implicit social information of daily life is difficult for autistics.

 Despite the fact that AS individuals are commonly known to lack ToM, recent research has suggested that ToM may be not only present in AS individuals but also act differently compared to neurotypicals as suggested in the double empathy problem.
 Autistic ToM is simply based on the use of rules and logic.
-It is also suggested that people on the autism spectrum can understand and predict the thoughts and motivations of each other better than neurotypicals can, and autistic interactions may display even greater social signals of shared enjoyment, ease, and rapport when interacting.
+It is also suggested that autistic people can understand and predict the thoughts and motivations of each other better than neurotypicals can, and autistic interactions may display even greater social signals of shared enjoyment, ease, and rapport when interacting.
 This means AS individuals present mind-blindness and alexithymia towards neurotypicals and vice versa due to bidirectional differences in communication style as well as a reciprocal lack of understanding since the two neurotypes clash.